Slugronaut/PGIA/README.md

 In your project window create a folder to hold all of your UI assets and then open the context menu and navigate to *Create->PGIA->Drag Cursor*.
 This will create a DragCursor scriptableobject asset in that folder.

 Click on the new file and you'll see three entries.
-The first one is called 'Cursor Asset'.
-Locate the Cursor.uxml file you created earlier and drag it into that spot.
-Next you'll see 'Screen Asset'.
+The first one is called *Cursor Asset*.
+Locate the 'Cursor.uxml' file you created earlier and drag it into that spot.
+Next you'll see *Screen Asset*.
 Do the same with the 'CursorScreen.uxml' file you created earlier.
 This will allow any view using this DragCursor asset to know how to actually display it.

-The final entry is called 'Panel Settings'.
-If you look at the UIDocument component in your scene that you created earlier you'll see a refernce to a 'PanelSettings' asset.
+The final entry is called *Panel Settings*.
+If you look at the UIDocument component in your scene that you created earlier you'll see a reference to a *PanelSettings* asset.
 Locate that file and then make a duplicate of it and name it 'CursorSettings'.
 Select that asset and then change *ScaleMode* to *Scale With Screen Size*.
-You'll also likely want o set a reference resolution and slide the *Match* bar all the way to *Height*.
-Finally, like this asset to the *Panel Settings* of your DragCusror.
+You'll also likely want to set a reference resolution and slide the *Match* bar all the way to *Height*.
+Finally, link this asset to the *Panel Settings* of your DragCusror.
 Setting the scaling is important here because it ensures that the mouse clicks and drag icon are registered in the correct location of the screen regardless of your screen resolution or ratio.

-When you are don it should look like the below images.
+When you are done it should look like the below images.

 ![](doc/images/example08.PNG)